Learn how to make delicious and flavorful vegetable sambar in the traditional way.

 For tempering sambar you will need mustard seeds, methi or fenugreek sees, curry leaves, green chilies.
 Asafoetida is added if onions are not used.
 Here in this recipe I have used shallots, so no asafoetida.

 Add mustard seeds, fenugreek seeds and curry leaves only after oil turns hot.
 Fry mustard seeds and curry leaves in low flame else they may turn bitter.
+Fresh curry leaves add a unique flavor to this recipe, so do add them.

 For authentic flavor use sesame oil to temper.
 Ghee is not used for tempering sambar, it is used for tempering rasam only.
 However you can drizzle a teaspoon of ghee before removing the sambar from flame.
 If you temper the sambar with ghee, sometimes it gives an unpleasant flavor.